-We represent the polar cap with using a 3D fully-kinetic model in a PIC simulation, augmented by pair cascades, magnetospheric electric currents, an external magnetic field dipole, and particle injections.
-The used grid cell size does however not resolve the realistic kinetic scales of the polar cap, and we therefore downscale the plasma density and associated values in order to resolve the plasma skin depth and plasma frequency.
-The simulated geometry of the polar cap contains the open as well as the closed magnetic field lines.
-The simulation covers several electric gap zone heights above the star, the latter being defined as the typical acceleration distance of primary particles.
-The properties of the escaping radiation are determined on a virtual plane close to the top of the simulation domain, which is opposite to the star surface.
+We represented the nonstationary polar cap by a 3D model in a fully kinetic PIC simulation, augmented by pair cascades, magnetospheric electric currents, an external magnetic field dipole, and particle injections.
+Our simulation setup was similar to that developed by \citet{Benacek2024b}, but included a few improvements toward more realistic magnetospheric conditions.
+We summarize the main simulation parameters in Table~\ref{tab1}.
+The grid cells cannot resolve the realistic kinetic scales of the polar cap, and we therefore downscaled the plasma density and associated quantities to resolve the plasma skin depth and plasma frequency.
+The simulated geometry of the polar cap contained open and closed magnetic field lines.
+The simulation covered several electric gap-zone heights above the star.
+The electric gap-zone height is defined as the typical acceleration distance of primary particles.
+The properties of the escaping radiation were determined in a virtual plane close to the top of the simulation domain, opposite to the stellar surface.

-\subsection{Polar Cap Model}
+\subsection{Polar cap model}

-Our simulation setup is similar to that developed by \citet{Benacek2024b} but with a few improvements towards more realistic magnetospheric setup.
-Here, we give a summary of the setup, with the main simulation parameters listed in Table~\ref{tab1}.